dr3mro/SqliteServer/README.md

 - the username should be valid.
 - the 'id' is the patient_id and should exists

-### patient update
+### 👍🏻 patient update
  - WIP
-### patient delete
+### ❌ Delete a patient
   ```
-  curl -X DELETE -H "Content-Type: application/json" -d @del_patient.json http://172.20.0.2:8080/v1/store -i
+  curl -X DELETE -H "Content-Type: application/json" -d @del_patient.json http://172.20.0.2:8080/v1/patient -i
   ```
-  - In order to delete a patient do a DELETE request in `/v1/store` with a body contains JSON like this.
+  - In order to delete a patient do a DELETE request in `/v1/patient` with a body contains JSON like this.
   ```
   {
   "payload": {